This post may contain affiliate links.

 Myth #4 - I don’t need to do my own backups - my hosting company does it for me!

-The truth: Your hosting company is making backups for you, but how often?
+Your hosting company is making backups for you, but how often?
 Are they backing up your files and your database?
 And how many days worth of backups are they keeping?
 It’s worth finding out the answers to those questions in the event you need to restore a backup!